FreeTacMan: Robot-free Visuo-Tactile Data Collection System for Contact-rich Manipulation: Acknowledgments

 \section{Acknowledgments}

-We gratefully acknowledge Huijie Wang for developing the demonstration page, and Zherui Qiu for assisting with the supervision of the user study.
+We gratefully acknowledge Huijie Wang for helping to develop the demonstration page, and Zherui Qiu for assisting with the supervision of the user study.
 We also thank Yixuan Pan, Qingwen Bu, Zhuoheng Li, Jisong Cai, Yuxiang Lu, and Ningbin Zhang for their valuable insights and constructive discussions.
-Our appreciation also goes to Zhirui Zhang, Xinyu Yang, Fengjie Shen, Taoyuan Huang, and Lekai Chen for their assistance during the experiments.
-Finally, we extend our sincere gratitude to all user study participants for their thoughtful feedback. {
+Our appreciation also goes to Yingxin Wang, Zhirui Zhang, Xinyu Yang, Fengjie Shen, Taoyuan Huang, and Lekai Chen for their assistance during the data collection.
+Finally, we extend our sincere gratitude to JAKA for their generous support in the collection of our dataset.
+This work is in part supported by the JC STEM Lab of Autonomous Intelligent Systems funded by The Hong Kong Jockey Club Charities Trust.
+This work was also partially supported by the NSFC Grant No.52505029, and the STCSM Grant No.25ZR1401191 and No. 24511103400.